 - Gwenda C (now senior account manager at ARC)

-- Shane A (business development manager at ARC)
+- Shane A (was business development manager at ARC)

-Note: Gwenda and Shane do not work on the collection of payment notices, they work in other areas of the business, and for this reason I have left their surnames off.
+Note: Gwenda, Shane and Christina do not work on the collection of payment notices, they work in other areas of the business, and for this reason I have left their surnames off.